xueyinglyu/cfDNA/README.md

 # 2. Preparation
 All necessary reference files are located in [cfDNA_reference] directory.

-Users need to prepare a list of samples by themselves before running the pipeline (e.g., sample.txt).
+Users need to prepare a list of samples by themselves before running the pipeline (e.g., sample.list).

 The name of sample matches to fastq file.  e.g., (sample1_1.fastq.gz or sample1_1.fq.gz)